-Working in destination marketing you are most likely working for a client who is equally offering some sort of product to his clients.
+In destination marketing you are usually working for a client who is equally offering some sort of product to his clients.
 In this sense, you as the content creator will have to think around the corner.
-Marketing a tourism destination means presenting a place in it’s most appealing way, to let it shine and to make tourists want to immediately book their flights to come visit.
-The truth is that you won’t be able to catch everyone’s attention and interest at the same time.
+A marketing strategy for a tourism destination means should make it shine.
+The outcome should make tourists want to immediately book their flights to this destination.

 4. What are the destination’s strength (and weaknesses)?

-To be able to provide this shining promotional product that is made to convert people’s opinion and win them over as potential future customers, we need to know our assets.
-This might sound very capitalistic, but I like to see destination marketing rather as a visualisation of the best experience they can get by travelling to this particular place.
+In order to create a marketing strategy that can win over potential future customers, we need to know our assets.
+I like to see destination marketing as a visualization of what a person can expect when traveling to a place.
 What advantage has the destination over another, why is the customer guaranteed an exceptional experience etc.

 It is important to mention that strengths or assets don’t have to be material.
 Especially over the past decade, tourism destinations have been changing their strategy by focusing on sustainability and quality, authentic and unique experiences, instead of offering the largest swimming pool or the biggest variety of food on the all-inclusive-buffet.